Classical music and relationships have a lot in common.

-They both involve listening.
+They both involve listening

 The foundation of being a great musician is listening.
 When I was playing in the symphony orchestra, I had to listen with every cell in my body.
-I was listening for other sections of the music, listening for the quality and volume of the sound and then listening to my own sound and constantly adjusting and modifying to create an overall beautiful quality of sound.
+I was listening for other sections of the music, listening for the quality and volume of the sound and then listening to my own sound and constantly adjusting and modifying it to create an overall beautiful quality of sound.

 Now in relationships, listening is vastly underrated and almost always under-utilised.
 Most people just listen in the half-baked way where you are formulating what to say while the other person is speaking.
 This is the I’m-waiting-to-speak approach as opposed to I’m-listening-reflecting-and-absorbing what you are saying.
 The question to ask yourself is: Are you truly listening or just waiting to speak?

-They both involve getting in tune.
+They both involve getting in tune

 An essential part of being a musician, but even more so for a classical musician is the skill of playing in tune.
-A large part of my profession was about improving my intonation, so that I could play in tune with myself and then match the pitch of other musicians I was playing with.
+A large part of my profession was about improving my intonation so that I could play in tune with myself and then match the pitch of other musicians I was playing with.
 It involved developing a finely nuanced ability to listen to my sound and then match it to the sound of others.